mergeability/mergeable/docs/README.md

 Take a look at some [example recipes](#examples).

 > ☝ **NOTE:** Earlier versions used a [different set of convention](version1.md#configuration).
-It will be supported in the forseable future but will eventually be phased out.
+It will be supported in the foreseeable future but will eventually be phased out.

 ## Events
 Events are specified in the `when` tag like this: